Comic Potential: History

 Also instrumental in creating the play was Alan’s concept for the 1998 summer season at the Stephen Joseph Theatre, Scarborough: the 10 x 10 season.
 This was Alan’s way of restoring a repertory company to the theatre by presenting 10 new plays by 10 playwrights - including John Godber and Tim Firth - with a company of 10 actors.
 Comic Potential, though, was the only production of the season which united all 10 actors within one play.

 Comic Potential opened in June 1998 and was an immediate success with both audiences and critics.
 It also boasted a stunning central performance by Janie Dee as the android Jacie.
-Although Alan has always emphasised he does not write roles for specific actors, it is hard to imagine, given the exceptional demands of the role, that he did not have Janie in mind for the role (even the character’s name is similar!).
-Janie more than rose to the many challenges of the role and would later win Best Actress at the Olivier, Evening Standard and Critic’s Circle Awards for her performance in the London transfer; something which only one other actress at that time, Judi Dench, had achieved.
+Although Alan has always emphasised he does not write roles for specific actors, it is hard to imagine, given the exceptional demands of the role, that he could have found a better actress for the role.
+Janie more than rose to the many challenges the role offered and would later win Best Actress at the Olivier, Evening Standard and Critic’s Circle Awards for her performance in the London transfer; something which only one other actress at that time, Judi Dench, had achieved.

 Behind The Scenes: Actor Specific?